Amanda Ross (television executive): Between The Covers

 Since launching Richard & Judy Book Club, Amanda created and produced a significant number of book-based campaigns on TV, earning numerous awards for her contribution to the British publishing industry.

-In 2020, Cactus announced another addition to their impressive book-based TV offering – a primetime BBC Two series Between The Covers hosted by Sara Cox.
-In each episode, Sara is joined by four different celebrity guests who each bring in a book they love, a BYOB that they want to persuade everyone else to read and review curated new releases.
+In 2020, Cactus announced another addition to their book-based TV offering – a primetime BBC Two series Between The Covers hosted by Sara Cox.
+In each episode, Sara is joined by four different celebrity guests who each bring a book they love, a BYOB that they want to persuade everyone else to read, and review curated new releases.
 The aim of the series was to encourage people to read for pleasure and was one of the few shows that was first produced during Covid lockdown restrictions.
 As with all book-related programming produced by Cactus TV, the new book picks of the series were ultimately selected by Amanda Ross.

 The programme has been renewed year on year, and series 8 released in October 2024 with previous series available to view on BBC iPlayer.

 As an expansion of the successful franchise, a live stage version of the TV series, Between The Covers Live! went on its first tour in June 2024, hosted by Amanda Ross.
 Amanda, who picks all the books for the television series was joined by three of the best loved stars from Between The Covers - Kacey Ainsworth, Jo Brand, Stephen Mangan and Bestselling author of ‘Star of the Sea’, Joseph O’Connor.
 The New Book Pick selected for this tour was 'Ministry of Time' by Kaliane Bradley, now a Sunday Times and New York Times Bestseller.
 Kaliane also joined them on stage to discuss her inspiration and writing process.

 Amanda Ross said the idea for the tour, which spanned theatres in London, Oxford, Nottingham, Birmingham, Reading and Brighton, came from feedback from viewers that "the TV show is too short, and that they would love to join in the ultimate fantasy book group".

 A bookshop was set up at each venue to give the audience an opportunity to buy the books discussed and speak more to the panel during book signings.